svadali2/chrome-extension/README.md

-# chrome-extension
+# COVID-19 tracking chrome extension
-basic chrome extension
+track the number of confirmed cases in your country at this moment.